· mQuark · Technical Guides · 4 min read

 Summary

 The Http rule in Actionful is designed for transactional integrity.
-By executing your result logic within the context of the HTTP response, we ensure that data is validated and processed exactly where it matters — at the edge of your integration.
+By executing your result logic inside the context of the HTTP response, you process and validate external data exactly where it is received — at the edge of your integration.

-Whether you are building simple webhooks or complex state synchronizations, the combination of SkipStatusCodeCheck and the Result scope gives you full control over your external data exchanges.
+Whether you are building simple webhooks or complex state synchronizations, the SkipStatusCodeCheck flag and the Result scope together give you full, type-safe control over how your workflow interacts with the outside world.

 Back to Blog